Paying rent in SDA

 • SDA providers must not increase the rent more than once every 6 months.

-They must give you 60 days' notice by giving you a Notice of rent increase to tenants of rented premises (Word, 578KB).
+They must give you at least 60 days' notice in writing by giving you a Notice of rent increase to renters of rented premises (Word, 578KB).

 What if the rent is too high?